-Then on July 12, Alexi’s mother Kellie Travers-Stafford explained on her Facebook page that her daughter was at a friend’s home when she made a fatal mistake of eating a Chips Ahoy cookie, one that turned out to have an image on the package indicating these particular cookies contained peanut butter.
+Then on July 12, Alexi’s mother Kellie Travers-Stafford explained on her Facebook page that her daughter was at a friend’s home when she made a fatal mistake of eating a Chips Ahoy cookie, one that turned out to have an image on the package indicating these cookies contained peanut butter.

 “She ate one cookie of chewy Chips Ahoy, thinking it was safe because of the red packaging, only to find out too late that there was an added ingredient … Reese’s peanut butter cups/chips,” wrote Travers-Stafford.
+The mother said that with the top flap of the package pulled back, it looked very similar “to what we had previously deemed ‘safe’ for her.”

 The teen began to feel tingling in her mouth and came home.
 However, the severe anaphylactic reaction quickly progressed and her mother says Alexi stopped breathing and fell unconscious.
 “We administered two EpiPens while she was conscious and waited on paramedics for what felt like an eternity,” wrote Travers-Stafford.
 Her daughter died within an hour and a half of eating the cookie.